Phase 2 from Carson Nature Center downstream toward Reynolds Landing Park

-Thanks in part to the Carp Slam, no fly anglers in Colorado talk about carp like that any more.
-We’re working as hard as anyone to bring habitat and flows to the Denver South Platte that will easily sustain populations of exotic fish like brown trout and rainbows.
+Thanks in part to the Carp Slam, fly anglers in Colorado and around the world now see fly fishing for carp in the Denver South Platte as a challenging and exciting opportunity.
+We’re working as hard as anyone to bring habitat and flows to the Denver South Platte that will easily sustain populations of fish like brown trout and rainbows.

 At the same time Denver Trout Unlimited realizes that it will be a long time effort and that a natural healthy river will also sustain Cyprinus carpio from the family Cyprinidae (family Cyprinidae).
 The Pikeminnow, indigenous to North America, is a member of the same cyprinid family and did coexist with the cutthroats in the Denver South Platte.